elamaran619/amazon-quicksight-user-guide/doc_source/coalesce-function.md

 ### Example<a name="coalesce-function-example"></a>

-The following example retrieves a customer's mailing address if it exists, her street address if there is no mailing address, or returns "No address listed" if neither address is available\.
+The following example retrieves a customer's billing address if it exists, her street address if there is no billing address, or returns "No address listed" if neither address is available\.

 ```
-coalesce(mailingAddress, streetAddress, 'No address listed')
+coalesce(billingAddress, streetAddress, 'No address listed')
 ```